Fothergilla: planting, pruning and care

 Fothergilla major

-Larger than F.gardenii, this Fothergilla provides a bright accent in spring and autumn!
-With white pompom flowers and foliage displaying magnificent red, orange and yellow autumn tones, it stands out in small gardens or in terrace pots.
+Larger than F. gardenii, this Fothergilla provides a bright accent in spring and autumn!
+With white pompom flowers and foliage in magnificent red, orange and yellow autumn shades, it is perfect for small gardens or terrace pots.

 Fothergilla gardenii